dulimarta/spherical-easel/docs/tools/measurement.md

 Measure the length of a line segment.
 ::: tool-details

-- Mouse release on a line segment to measure its length.
+- Select a line segment to measure its length.
 - The measured length can be larger than $\pi$, but is always less than $2\pi$.
 - When a length measurement is created, a row describing some of its properties (including its value) will appear in the Measurement Section of the [Objects Tab](/userguide/#objects-tab).
 - When this tool is activated all previously selected objects are unselected and ignored.